-- 1 bay leaf
+- 1 Bay leaf

-- ½ tsp cumin seeds
+- ½ tsp Cumin seeds

-- 1 ½ tsp cumin powder
+- 2 tsp Cumin powder

-- ½ tsp red chilli powder
+- ½ tsp Red Chilli powder

 - ½ tsp Kashmiri red chilli powder

-- 1 tsp green chilli- ginger paste
+- 1 tsp Green chilli- ginger paste

-- ½ tsp turmeric powder
+- ½ tsp Ghee

-- ½ ghee and ½ tsp garam masala
+- ½ tsp Sugar

 - Add oil in a preheated Dutch oven and heat the oil over medium-high heat till smoky hot.

-- Add in potatoes to the hot oil, sprinkle salt for potatoes and over medium heat cook for a few minutes, until potatoes are done and developed a golden colour.
+- Reduce the heat to low, add in potatoes to the hot oil, sprinkle salt and over medium heat cook for a few minutes, until potatoes are done and developed a golden colour, remove from oil.

-- Over medium heat cook for a few minutes to develop a golden colour, by that time get ready some hot water in a bowl, remove the paneer from the oil and transfer to the bowl.
+- Next, add paneer to the remaining oil, sprinkle salt and over medium heat cook for a few minutes to develop a golden colour, by that time get ready some hot water in a bowl, remove the paneer from the oil and transfer to the bowl.

 - When you smell the raw aroma of the spices has gone and oil releasing from the mixture, then add your fried potatoes to the spice mixture, give a stir to mix and absorbed all the flavour.

 - Add peas, then take the fried paneer from the water and add to the mixture, give a gentle stir again.

 - Add the water, I prefer to add the same water where I soaked my paneer because according to me this water is way more flavorful than plain warm water.